katherineyuneman/phase-1-project-weathercloset/README.md

 ## Future Enhancements
-Upload your own photo to the closet
+- Upload your own photo to the closet
+- Drop down menu items for adding to the closet
+- More nuanced weather and temperature logic for randomization of clothing